 Knowing that, what is our mini-exegesis of the verse, as it appears in the Liturgy of the Hours?
 It cannot be defeated by fire and water, extremes which can stand in for any challenge material or immaterial.
 In fact, love is so monolithic that you will never be able to afford it.
 Even the attempt would be laughable.
 Still, there is something that bothered me about this rendering.
 The flow seems unpoetic, though I am unsure how one would fix it.
 In the context it seems like a non-sequitur, or even a cliché (money can’t buy love) that sits uncomfortably next to the high biblical poetry of fire and water.

 This discomfort comes up every so often when a saint sends me to that part of the breviary, but I was reminded of this when I read Marc’s thoughtful analysis of the NRSV psalter.
 My own Christian walk has led me to be a layman associated with a Benedictine monastery.
 Both in my own experience with Lectio Divina and my realization that the Fathers read the Bible in a much different way than us, I must admit that my patience has gotten low with the way the modern academy, modern biblical studies, and even modern translations seem resistant to any attempt to read scripture the way Christians pretty much universally did before the Reformation.
-It makes me think of the words of Christ to the scribes and Pharisees: “For you do not go in yourselves, and when others are going in, you stop them.”
+It makes me think of the words of Christ to the scribes and pharisees: “For you do not go in yourselves, and when others are going in, you stop them.”
 (Matthew 23:13, NRSV).
 (As a side note, the NAB/NABRE has “You do not enter yourselves, nor do you allow entrance to those trying to enter.”
 Perhaps this is what people are talking about when they complain about the tin ear of the NAB, but a look in my interlinear New Testament suggests that the NAB is actually super literal in this verse, more literal even than the hyper-literal NASB.)

 A look on Bible Hub shows that all modern translations agree with the sense found in the NAB and NABRE.